KingJulius/Julius_Portfolio/README.md

 # Julius_Portfolio

 ## [Project 1: Minesweeper Game](https://github.com/KingJulius/Minesweeper)
-- Built using Java and SQL
+- Built using Java and SQL.
-- Uses several concepts such Server/Client Networking, Databases (Sqlite3 used), Threads and GUI
+- Uses several concepts such Server/Client Networking, Databases (Sqlite3 used), Threads and GUI.
 - Functionality: Has a similar gameplay logic as the actual Minewsweeper Game.
 It also has the ability to start a new instance of a game, to save an instance to the database via a server-client model, opening a saved instance of the game from the database and loading the top five higscores.

 ![](/images/Picture1.png)